haozhestat/haozhestat.github.io/_pages/about.md

 ](http://meetings.siam.org/sess/dsp_talk.cfm?p=96916) was accepted by the SIAM Conference on Computational Science and Engineering (CSE19).
 * December 13, 2018.
 I gave a presentation in Department of Mathematics and Statistics at the University of New Hampshire in Durham, NH.
 * December 5-8, 2018.
 I visited School of Mathematics and Statistics at the University of Melbourne and gave a talk on spatially dependent functional data.
 * August 25, 2018.
-A paper titled "Random Forest Prediction Interval" was tentatively accepted by *[The American Statistician](https://www.tandfonline.com/toc/utas20/current)*.
+A paper titled "Random Forest Prediction Intervals" was tentatively accepted by *[The American Statistician](https://www.tandfonline.com/toc/utas20/current)*.
 * 2018 - 2019.
 I serve on the [International Student Advisory Board](https://www.committees.iastate.edu/comm-info.php?id=163), Iowa State University.
 * July 28 - August 2, 2018.
 I attended and gave an oral talk at the *[Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2018/onlineprogram/ActivityDetails.cfm?SessionID=215660)* in Vancouver, Canada.
 * May 21, 2018.
 I started to work as a data scientist intern at [eBay advertising](https://www.ebay.com/) for the next three months.